boochow/abshell/README.md

 ##Commands
 - print
-++print string at the pen position
+- print string at the pen position
 - clear clear display
 - circle  draw a circle
 - fcircle draw a filled circle